dmbarbour/wikilon/docs/AboutABC.md

 Accelerating the evaluation function would enable a runtime to evaluate the system in a natural manner, using queues to buffer communications between components.
 Further, we could evaluate some of the reflection actions - e.g. for injecting and extracting messages.
 By doing so, we would preserve the runtime's internal representation of the system for common update actions, enabling subsequent evaluations to proceed with appropriately reduced overheads.

-I believe this approach is very promising in its simplicity and utility.
-Between `{&par}` and an `evalFBP` accelerator, ABC can support a great deal of useful parallelism at the CPU layer.
 To further cover GPGPU or SSE parallelism requires additional accelerators, e.g. oriented around linear algebra.

 ### Stowage and Caching